OllieJones/index-wp-mysql-for-speed/readme.txt

 That is not the task of this plugin.

 This plugin adds database [keys](https://dev.mysql.com/doc/refman/8.0/en/mysql-indexes.html) (also called indexes) to your MySQL tables to make it easier for WordPress to find the information it needs.
 All relational database management systems store your information in long-lived _tables_.
 For example, WordPress stores your posts and other content in a table called _wp_posts_, and custom post fields in another table called _wp_postmeta_.
 A successful site can have thousands of posts and hundreds of thousands of custom post fields.
-MySQL has two jobs.
+MySQL has two jobs:

 1. Keep all that data organized.
 2. Find the data it needs quickly.